PostHog/posthog.com/contents/handbook/company/communication.md

 ## Requests for comment (RFCs)

-We use Request For Comments (RFCs) to communicate and gather feedback on a decision.
+We use RFCs to communicate and gather feedback on a decision.
+RFCs are useful because they help us stay transparent, and the process of writing them forces you to clearly articulate your thoughts in a structured way.

 Here are the steps for an RFC:
 1. Someone identifies a problem and a decision to be made